-In a judgement released today by Madam Justice Humphries, a total of $58,000 was awarded to a 37 year old plaintiff as a result of a 2004 motor vehicle accident in Vancouver, BC.
+In a judgement released today by BC Supreme Court, Madame Justice MacKenzie awarded a total of $30,900 plus wage loss in compensation as a result of a September, 2005 rear-end accident which occurred in Langley, BC.

 The Plaintiff was a 55 year old woman.
 Prior to the accident she suffered from back pain, particularly she had osteoarthritic changes affecting all of her lumbar discs.

 ICBC, on behalf of the Defendant, called evidence trying to paint the picture of a minor accident.
 ICBC called vehicle estimators who gave evidence that the vehicles basically sustained minimal damage.
 The purpose of this is to cast doubt on the ability of a minor accident to cause injury.
 The theory is basically that if the vehicle damage is not significant the injuries must not be significant.
 This tactic is often used by ICBC defence lawyers as a result of ICBC’s Low Velocity Impact (LVI) policy.